rpdav/nixos/README.md

 1. Boot into a live nixos environment such as one of the official isos from nixos or the custom iso in this repo.
 2. If running one of the official isos, run:
 ```
-sudo nix --extra-experimental-features "nix-command flakes pipe-operators" run \ # first two are needed for flake support.
+sudo nix --extra-experimental-features "nix-command flakes pipe-operators" \ # first two are needed for flake support.
-                                                                                 # Pipe operators are also used by my config.
+                                                                             # pipe operators are also used by my config.
-"github:nix-community/disko/latest#disko-install" \ # run the disko-install binary from the nix-community flake
+run "github:nix-community/disko/latest#disko-install" \                      # run the disko-install binary from the nix-community flake
 --option extra-experimental-features pipe-operators \                        # pipe operators are not automatically enabled when disko-install runs nixos-install
 --write-efi-boot-entries \                                                   # use this flag if the target drive is non-removable
 --flake "github:rpdav/nixos#install" \                                       # tell it to install the minimal install host
 --disk main /dev/sda                                                         # replace /dev/sda with your target disk.
 Don't worry about /dev/sda not being consistent across boots;
                                                                              # Future boots will be done using partition labels
 ```
 3. If running on my custom iso, it's a bit simpler:
 ```